zedmatrix/ZBuild-System/zbuild/README.md

 `zbuild2.sh` script the functions and definitions needed... as well as adjusting them for the initial<br>
 LFS chapters 5 to 7 environment.

+## Testing
+I have tested all of the scripts and go through updating them to the latest Linux From Scratch Development Release.<br>